LorenzoPolli/my-shiny-app/README.md

 - Or even Segment = "Home Office", Region = "West", and Date Range from "2017-06-15" to "2018-08-15".

 Finally, I invite you to select the input as you better prefer, and to enjoy the app by looking at the results displayed!

+Note: to have a neat experience, I suggest you to open the app full page.